zbruhnke/dockup/README.md

 ## Installation

 1. Clone the repository
-2. Inside the project directory, copy `.env.example` to `.env` and modify environment variables as needed
+2. Inside the project directory, copy `.env.example` to `.env` and replace dummy values with actual ones
 3. Run `docker-compose up`

 ## Development